Determining the Future of Baldwin River Dam

 Project Overview

-There are three deteriorating water control structures and 6-8 fish raceways overgrown with vegetation or filled with sediment and stagnant water.
-The original channel flows to the north of the site, wrapping around the north and west sides of the former raceways.
-The river is further manipulated downstream with concrete walls comprising the streambanks and water being routed around an island with additional water control structures.
+Currently vacant, there are three deteriorating water control structures and eight fish raceways overgrown with vegetation or filled with sediment and stagnant water.
+The original channel flows north of the site, wrapping around the north and west sides of the former raceways.
+The river is further manipulated downstream with concrete walls comprising the streambanks, routing the river around an island with additional water control structures.
+The ultimate goal is to remove the dam and all related infrastructure to restore a stable river channel and floodplain.

 Projects like this are not possible without the help of our funders and partners.